suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - exclude N/A starttime - none
 - exclude N/A amount - none

 After the exclusions were applied I had 588937 records, which was then aggregated by averaging or summing for each variable, for each time step, for each stay.
-After aggregation, there were a total of 494627 observations.
+After aggregation, there were a total of 494627 observations for the cohort of 21894 admissions.

 ## Conclusion(s) regarding reproducibility